sleepytaco/ImageManager/README.md

   # Image Manager App
-A GUI application that can view images from a folder and manages them.
+A simple GUI application that can view images from a folder and manage them.
+Made with python3 using tkinter.

 # Features include:
-- Rename image
+- Navigate through all images from a folder; shows image name and the image position in the folder
+- Rename image; adds a number at the end if an image file with similar name already exists in the same folder
+- Move image to another specified folder; adds a number at the end if a similar name image file exists in the destination folder
 - Delete image; moves image to the recycle bin
-- Move image

  # Installation
 ```